This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

-While US imperialism under the orange menace is “re-positioning” itself by seeking new alliances and harsher policies toward alleged US enemies, the goal in Syria has not changed.
-As noted earlier, the US wants to overthrow Syria’s duly-elected government, the government a secular, socially democratic state.
-Gowans explains this simply.
+While U$ imperialism under the orange menace is “re-positioning” itself by seeking new alliances and harsher policies toward alleged U$ enemies, the goal in Syria has not changed.
+As noted earlier, the U$ wants to overthrow Syria’s duly-elected government.
+Revisionist Stephen Gowans explains this simply.
 He notes that the murderous empire is angry that Bashar Al-Assad hasn’t integrated the Syrian economy into the “US-superintended economy,” while possessing principles of “Arab socialism” (a non-existent concept without question), anti-imperialism, and anti-Zionism.
 Such ideas also come with Syria’s support of the Palestinian liberation movement and Hezbollah.
 Hence, since the 1960s the U$ in some sense tried to undermine Syria (but in other ways it has not), with the idea since 2003 that the US would eliminate Arab nationalists in the region by invading their countries.

 Iran puts a damper on such regime change plans, as does Russia.
 Already Iran and Russia have developed close relations, like Syria and Russia, with the idea that Iran-Russia contact can prevent Washington’s further intervention in Syria.
-As Raymond Thomas, quoted earlier, admitted, since Russia has established a “more credible foothold” in Syria, it could, in his summation, use this influence to expel US forces from the country.
+As Raymond Thomas, quoted earlier, admitted, since Russia has established a “more credible foothold” in Syria, it could, in his summation, use this influence to expel U$ forces from the country.
 Whether this would actually happen is not known.
 As the murderous empire sees it, Iran, Syrian, and Russia are part of an “evil axis” to them.
-That is why the CIA’s mouthpiece, the Washington Post, declared that the US is threatening Iranian naval vessels in the Persian Gulf whether a “shot across the bow” actually happened or not.
+That is why the CIA’s mouthpiece, the Washington Post, declared that the U$ is threatening Iranian naval vessels in the Persian Gulf whether a “shot across the bow” actually happened or not.